Lottery bond: UK Premium Bonds

+The earliest recorded lottery bond in UK was in 1694, called Million Lottery, where people purchased lottery tickets (priced £1 million in total) that doubled as a bond that matured in 16 years.
+Equivalently, they were bonds with annual interest rate 10+x%, where x is drawn from a lottery that gave x = 1.5 effectively.
+The tickets themselves remained a tradable commodity after the lottery draw (in November 1694), because each ticket still yielded £1 a year for 16 years.
+The price of a ticket fluctuated around £5-8 during 1694-1701.
+This proved popular and the government repeated this until 1769.

 The government of the UK offers a variation on the standard Lottery Bond.
 Through the NS&I (National Savings and Investment), the public can purchase Premium Bonds worth £1 each, with a minimum spend of £25.
 The maximum number of Bonds that an individual can hold is £50,000.

 The bonds themselves attract no interest, are perpetual and are redeemable at par (face value) at any time.
 The attraction for an investor is that, each month, a draw takes place and, should an investor hold one of the bond numbers chosen, then the bond-holder will be awarded a prize of variable value.
-Prizes (which vary between £25 to £1 million) can be reinvested – if you do not exceed the £50,000 cap – or can be paid out.
+Prizes (which vary between £25 and £1 million) can be reinvested – subject to a £50,000 cap – or can be paid out.

-All prizes are tax free and, with approximately 84 billion bonds issued, the chances of any one bond winning a prize for that month are approximately 24500 to 1.
-However, it is important to recognise that, if a bond wins a prize, that bond is not redeemed but remains 'in the pool' for all forthcoming draws (at least until you decide to redeem it.).
+All prizes are tax free and, with approximately 84 billion bonds issued, the chances of any one bond winning a prize for a given month are approximately 24500 to 1.
+However, if a bond wins a prize, that bond is not redeemed but remains 'in the pool' for all forthcoming draws (at least until the bond-holder decides to redeem it.).

 The prize fund is paid for out of the equivalent interest payable on the entire bond pool for that month.
-As of 2020 the prize fund rate is 1.0% implying that a bond holder can expect to achieve a mean long term return of 1.0% per annum.
+As of 2020 the prize fund rate is 4.65% implying that a bond holder can expect to achieve a mean long term return of 4.65% per annum.
 In reality, the nature of a lottery bond means that median returns are lower and are increasing in the number of bonds held.